 Dry van or reefer: Which is right for you?

 Before you start transporting loads, you need to understand the different shipping methods, trailer types, and which work best for different cargo.

-- Dry van: The most common type of trailer, it can haul a variety of products, both short and long distances.
+- Dry van.
+The most common type of trailer can haul a variety of dry freight products, both short and long distances.

-- Heavy haul: This type of trailer is suited for hefty and often unusual loads.
+- Heavy haul.
+This type of trailer is suited for hefty and unusual loads.

-There are other trailer types, too, each made to carry certain cargo types, and some highly specialized.
-It is important to know which equipment is best for which loads and each type’s pros and cons.
+There are other trailer types, each made to carry certain cargo types and some highly specialized.
+It’s important to know which equipment is best for which loads and the pros and cons of each.

-This guide will focus on comparing reefer trailer to dry vans and loads.
+This guide will focus on comparing reefer trailers to dry vans and loads.
 Size is usually where the similarities end.

 What is a dry van?

-A dry van is the most common type of trailer because it’s very versatile.
-It’s basically a contained box, which is why it’s often called a box trailer.
+A dry van is the most common type of trailer in the trucking industry because it’s very versatile.
+It’s a contained box, which is why it’s often called a box trailer.
 When uncoupled or unhooked from the cab, it has legs the trailer stands on.
-Finding loads for dry vans on load boards is pretty easy because of the different cargo types it can carry.
+Finding loads for dry vans on load boards is relatively easy because of the different cargo types they can carry.

 Dry vans usually haul non-perishable and dry items: electronics, appliances, non-perishable food, and other things commonly hauled on pallets.
-Essentially anything that’s dry, non-perishable, and will fit in the trailer can be hauled by a dry van.
+Essentially anything dry and non-perishable that will fit inside can be hauled by a dry van trailer.